The Ford Madox Brown Murals

 The choice of subjects stresses the importance of Christianity, commerce and the textile industry in our city's history.
 The murals are a monument to the ideals of the leaders of Victorian Manchester.
 Madox Brown did a great deal of research to check the details for accuracy, and he wrote the descriptions himself.

-The murals, except for the last four, were painted directly on to the wall, not in true fresco as the pale colours would soon have become grimy, but using a Victorian technique, the Gambier Parry process of spirit fresco.
-The last four murals were painted on canvas after Brown's return to London.
+The murals, except for the last five, were painted directly on to the wall, not in true fresco as the pale colours would soon have become grimy, but using a Victorian technique, the Gambier Parry process of spirit fresco.
+The last five murals were painted on canvas after Brown's return to London.